Equity at the Table Speaker Series

 Click Here to RSVP

-This presentation will recount the story of Belo Horizonte, Brazil, a “test bed” for some of the slew of progressive policies enacted in Brazil after the end of its dictatorship and continuing even in Brazil’s current regressive political climate.
-Founded in 1993, Belo’s Secretariat of Food Security has overseen dramatic decreases in diabetes and infant malnutrition and mortality and increases in fruit and vegetable consumption.
-It runs over 20 programs directly touching a third of Belo Horizonte’s 2.5 million citizens and partners with small, local family farmers to allow them to sell directly to consumers in the city in an attempt to improve local rural livelihoods, slow rural-urban migration, and support an alternative, sustainable local food chain.
+This presentation will recount the story of the Brazilian city, Belo Horizonte, that became a testing ground for several innovative social policies after the end of the country’s dictatorship.
+Founded in 1993, Belo’s Secretariat of Food Security has overseen dramatic decreases in diabetes, infant malnutrition, and infant mortality as well as increases in fruit and vegetable consumption.
+The Secretariat runs over 20 programs that directly impact a third of Belo Horizonte’s 2.5 million citizens.
+The programs also work with small, local family farmers to allow them to sell directly to consumers in the city in an attempt to improve rural livelihoods, slow rural-urban migration, and support an alternative, sustainable local food chain.
 How did this holistic approach to food security come to be, and how has it survived and changed since 1993?
-The second half of the presentation will review the confluence of movement and political party activities that led to innovative social programs across Brazil and tentative lessons on how food systems might continue to be transformed for the better, in Belo Horizonte and beyond.
+This presentation will review how the merging of movement and political party activities led to innovative social programs across Brazil.
+It will also lay out tentative lessons on how food systems can continue to transform for the better, in Belo Horizonte and beyond.

 M. Jahi Chappell is a Senior Research Fellow at the Centre for Agroecology, Water and Resilience (CAWR) at Coventry University in the United Kingdom and a Fellow of Food First / the Institute for Food & Development Policy.
 His research in political agroecology combines social and natural sciences to create a unique understanding of the stakes and opportunities within contemporary food systems.
 The underlying goal of his work is to support the construction of participatory, socially just, and ecologically sustainable agrifood systems that support all members of society.
 Chappell has previously held positions at Washington State University, Cornell University, and the nonprofit thinktank IATP (Institute for Agriculture and Trade Policy), and he is a member of the governing boards of the AgroEcology Fund and the grassroots development funder Thousand Currents.
 Chappell has a Ph.D. in Ecology and Evolutionary Biology and a B.S.E. in Chemical Engineering, both from the University of Michigan.
 His first book, Beginning to End Hunger: Food and the Environment in Belo Horizonte, Brazil and Beyond, was published by the University of California Press in 2018.
 Learn more through his book website or institutional website.